a-h/templ/docs/docs/05-server-side-rendering/01-creating-an-http-server-with-templ.md

 templ components implement the `templ.Component` interface, which provides a `Render` method.

-The `Render` method can be used withing HTTP handlers to write HTML to the `http.ResponseWriter`.
+The `Render` method can be used within HTTP handlers to write HTML to the `http.ResponseWriter`.

 ```go title="main.go"
 package main